ashishkhare/spring-cloud-microservice-demo/README.md

 2. Microservices with Eureka client and H2
 3. API Gateway using Spring Cloud
 4. Hystrix Integration with Dashboard
+5. Config Server Setup and fetch properties from github repo
-5. ELK Setup for logging
+6. ELK Setup for logging
-6. Zipkin and Sleuth Integration for tracing
+7. Zipkin and Sleuth Integration for tracing

 ### Feedback